• Skip to primary navigation

 Fergese is a dish that originated in the capital of Albania, Tirana.
 Albanians usually eat this as an appetizer, but sometimes they serve it with bread to transform it into a main course.
 Some households also choose to add liver into the dish to make it more filling… my family has been good at being adventurous for me, but I’m not quite sure I could convince them to eat liver yet.
 We’ll save that adventure for another day.

-Another option that would pair well with this dish is Sfiha, a meat topped flatbread with spices, found served on the streets in Iraq.
-You’d have a delicious dinner!
+Another option that would pair well with this dish is Sfiha, a meat-topped flatbread with spices, found served on the streets in Iraq.
+This Pakistani Chicken Karahi recipe would also pair well with the vegetarian side.
+Either way, you’ll have a delicious dinner!

 If you try it as is or choose to give it a little spin (maybe some liver, perhaps??) let me know how it goes!
 I’d love to hear your thoughts in the comments below.